-Keep in mind that it's unlikely enforcement actions will focus on or occur at your center.
-Many high-profile instances of questionable arrests have been near-but not at-a sensitive location.
-It is far more likely that immigration agents would be nearby your center versus requesting direct access.
-With that in mind, your safe-space policy could include procedures to follow if immigration agents are near your center or you become aware of a home/worksite raid taking place in the surrounding community.
+Again, keep in mind that it's unlikely enforcement actions will focus on or occur at your center.
+Many high-profile instances of questionable arrests have been near, but not at, protected areas, such as in a parking lot.
+It is far more likely that immigration agents would be close to your center, versus requesting direct access.
+With that in mind, your safe space policy could include procedures to follow if immigration agents are near your center or you become aware of a home/worksite raid taking place in the surrounding community.